Confronting the Chaplygin gas with data: background and perturbed cosmic dynamics: Background cosmology in the CG model

-\end{widetext} In the following, we present the numerical results of the above deceleration parameters for different values of $\alpha$.
-For the case of $\alpha = 1$ and $\alpha\leq 1$, the results of OCG and GCG model respectively, as presented in Figs. \ref{qvsz} - \ref{fig:GCG3}.
+In the following, we present the numerical results of the above deceleration parameters for different values of $\alpha$.
+For the case of $\alpha = 1$ and $\alpha\leq 1$, the results of OCG and GCG models respectively, as presented in Figs. \ref{qvsz} - \ref{fig:GCG3}.